cici-xingyu-zheng/Dream2024/README.md

 I observe that when seperating Leffingwell and fingerprint they each do pretty well.
 I am running individual optimization now.

 If the result looks good, I might want to optimize each of them respectively, for meta model training. [on-going]
+	- Will try out Morgan alone tmrw, which might or might not generalize?
+(07/22/24)

 Okay here is the plan.
 I still want to try 2 more ways of combining across features.

 1) (parallel) Meta model.
 Train different model outputs y's with a regularized linear regression, so that the final prediction is a weighted average of multiple models.
 Basically, base level models make predictions independently; and the meta-model is trained to combine them.

 	- first attempt is to combine best sparse and best dense.
+Well at least the results says that this procedure helps with RMSE but perhaps not Correlation, if the correlation of the original model is bad; this is a bit of a comfort that we perhaps don't need to try out many combos of not so good performance.

 ```
 Dense Model Performance:
   Correlation: 0.724